 - Santa Clara County Bar Association - Provides a referral service for lawyers and has a panel of attorneys who may work for reduced fees in some circumstances.
 Call (408) 971-6822 for information.

 - Santa Clara County Self-Help Website - www.scselfservice.org.

 - Judicial Council of California's Website - www.courts.ca.gov.
 Information on this site is also available in Spanish and the legal forms you may need to file in a family court action can be printed from this site.

 Contact the Family Violence Division Child Abduction Unit of the District Attorney's Office at (408) 792-2921.
 Please contact the CAU at (408) 792-2921 during normal business hours or leave a message at any time.
 The CAU is not a 24-hour agency, but will make every effort to return your call by the next business day.
 You must also make a missing person's report with the agency where you live.

 You will need to file for custody if you do not already have a court order that grants you custody rights.
-The CAU may require you to fill out a Child Abduction Questionnaire.
-If you require assistance in completing this form, we can help you.
+The CAU will require you to fill out a Child Abduction Questionnaire.
 Once the form is submitted to our office, we will assign an investigator to your case.
 This investigator will contact you.

 For More Information Please Contact:

 Fax: (408) 297-9910